Kunlong1994/lab3/preLab-07.md

 In preparation for this week's lab, you'll build a small circuit with your Arduino and test it with some code.
+You don't need the Pi for this preLab.

 ### Button Circuit